alanrogers/eghop/src/suggested.md

     geographically isolated from each other over deep evolutionary time."

+1. [Dominguez-Andres et al. 2021][dominguezandres21:biorxiv] Evolution
+   of cytokine production capacity in ancient and modern European populations.

+  * "We observed that the advent of the Neolithic was a turning point for immune-mediated traits in Europeans, favoring those alleles linked with the development of tolerance against intracellular pathogens and promoting inflammatory responses against extracellular microbes."

 1. [Andirko et al. 2021][andirko21:biorxiv] Fine-grained temporal mapping of derived high-frequency variants supports the mosaic nature of the evolution of Homo sapiens.